Bindaas (2010 film): Cast

+Soundtrack

 The soundtrack was composed by Bobo Shashi in his Telugu film debut.
+The audio launch was held on 9 November 2009.

 Reception

 Bindaas received generally positive reviews.
-Jeevi of Idlebrain.com states "Manoj Manchu brought a new perspective to his character with his extremely cool attitude and deserves a huge round of applause for his terrific work in this movie".
+Jeevi of Idlebrain.com rated the film three out of five and stated "Manoj Manchu brought a new perspective to his character with his extremely cool attitude and deserves a huge round of applause for his terrific work in this movie".
 Industry pundits have declared it as the biggest hit of Manoj's career.
+A critic from Rediff.com wrote that "All in all, Bindaas is one of those films which provides entertainment unlimited but with a cliched storyline.
+Watch it for Manoj".